-Your wellbeing is important to us and we know that physical and mental health are closely related which is why in order for you to progress un recovery we need to treat the ‘whole person’.
-Right from the very start of engaging with Inclusion Recovery Hampshire (IRH) we identify what your individual needs are together, using holistic approaches and assessment tools such as Outcomes Star in order to have a specific recovery plan just for you!
+Your wellbeing is important to us and we know that physical and mental health are closely related which is why in order for you to progress in recovery we need to treat the whole person.
+Right from the very start of engaging with Inclusion Recovery Hampshire we identify what your individual needs are together, using holistic approaches and assessment tools such as Outcomes Star in order to have a specific recovery plan just for you!

 Live in a way that’s good for you and good for those around you